-The IHL shall have an external examiner for each programme to independently review the overall academic standard as shown in Appendix E (External Examiner's Report) of this Manual.
+The IHL shall have an external examiner for each programme to independently review the overall academic standard as shown in Appendix E (External Examiner's Report) of this Standard.

-The external examiner is a person of high academic standing in the relevant or engineering technician discipline and preferably with substantial industry experience.
+The external examiner is a person of high academic standing in the relevant engineering discipline and preferably with substantial industry experience.
 The external examiner is expected to carry out the overall assessment of the programme including staff as well as all courses and laboratory work undertaken by the students.
-Assessment is to be made at least once every two years cycle of programme.
+Assessment is to be made at least once every two years.

 The IHL shall have an industry advisory system for participation by practicing engineers or engineering technologists, and employers of engineer technologists for the purpose of planning and continuous improvement of programme quality.
-These industry advisors shall be expected to provide inputs and recommendation on an on-going basis through participation in discussion and forums.
+These industry advisors shall be expected to provide inputs and recommendation on an ongoing basis through participation in discussion and forums.